darklang/docs/README.md

 ### 🔵 Tutorials

-- "teaching a child how to cook"
+- "Teaching a child how to cook"
-- tells them what to do
+- Tells them what to do
-- does not explain why they are doing it
+- Does not explain why they are doing it
-- include specifics and let them learn the generalities over time
+- Include specifics and let them learn the generalities over time
-- assume that "obvious" things are not known
+- Assume that "obvious" things are not known
-- do not include choices
+- Do not include choices
-- should be bulletproof
+- Should be bulletproof

 ### 🔵 How-to guides

-- "recipes"
+- "Recipes"
-- should have very specific names such as "how to add a custom domain to Darklang"
+- Should have very specific names such as "how to add a custom domain to Darklang"

 ### 🔵 Explanations

-- background material to understand further
+- Background material to understand further
-- provides context
+- Provides context

 ### 🔵 Reference material

-- just descriptions
+- Just descriptions
-- follows the structure of the project/language (e.g., each type is represented)
+- Follows the structure of the project/language (e.g., each type is represented)

 ## 🗃 Project structure